Defending Your Child Against Juvenile Crime Charges

 Furthermore, a juvenile can face significant penalties if convicted of a crime.
 Virginia judges may require minors to participate in a juvenile probation program or even go to a residential treatment facility.
 Alternately, they may sentence them to a Virginia juvenile detention center.
 When a felony conviction or multiple misdemeanor convictions are involved, however, a judge can commit the minor to Virginia Department of Juvenile Justice.
 Keep in mind also that juveniles who are confronting serious felony charges could be tried as adults and receive long sentences if convicted.

-Other Possible Consequences Of A Juvenile Crimes Conviction
+Consequences Of A Juvenile Crimes Conviction